john-cd/rust_howto/bk/drafts/TOREVIEW.md

 ## Satire {#skip}

-- [hello-world.rs][hello-world.rs~github]: Memory safe, blazing fast, configurable, minimal hello world written in rust() in a few lines of code with few(1092) dependencies.
+- [hello-world.rs][hello-world.rs~github]: Memory safe, blazing fast, configurable, minimal hello world written in Rust, in a few lines of code with few(1092) dependencies.

 ## To Sort {#skip}